epics-motor/motorPhytron/phytronApp/src/README.txt

 Asyn option interface:
 ======================
-This support want to be backward compatible to older versions as much as possible.
+This support wants to be backward compatible to older versions as much as possible.
 It supports setting additional options via the asyn option interface with iocsh commands "asynSetOption" or "asynShowOption".
 ADDR=0 means the controller and ADDR=1... means a specific axis, which was created using "phytronCreateAxis" above:

 - asynSetOption(PORT, ADDR, "pollMethod", ...)
-  This option allows to speed up communication with controllers.
+  This option allows to speed up communication with MCM controllers.
 Is is possible to set up different methods for different axes and the controller (ADDR=0).
 These methods are available:
   * "serial" or "no-parallel" or "not-parallel" or "old": this is the default method.
 It is compatible but slow and does a handshake (request + reply) for every command,